 WisDOT STP – Urban Program Application Form (Word)

 MPO Application Form Supplement 2 (for Bicycle/Pedestrian Projects Only) (Word)

-For more information on the TIP and the selection process for STP – Urban projects, see the following draft document which will be on the MPO Board’s May 6 meeting agenda for action:
+For more information on the TIP and STP – Urban project selection process, see the following document:

-STP – Urban Transportation Projects Selection Process [DRAFT]
+Selection Process for STP – Urban Transportation Projects (PDF)

 2015-2019 Transportation Improvement Program (PDF) (18 MB)

 List 0f 2014 Obligated Projects with Federal Funding (PDF)

 List of 2013 Obligated Projects with Federal Funding (PDF)